-Most of the time, the details you’ll need will be, the
+Most of the time, the details you’ll need will write are:

 camera movement if there are any